 - Neutron imaging of parts up to 14” x 17” x 6”

-While neutron imaging has many benefits over X-ray imaging, the two are complementary technologies at heart.
+While N-ray imaging has many benefits over X-ray imaging, the two are complementary technologies at heart.
 X-ray and N-ray images of the same object can yield very different information regarding its structure, and both sets of data can be of vital importance.
-Phoenix is developing methods to synthesize the data obtained in neutron and X-ray imaging into detailed composite images, granting manufacturers and materials testing professionals never-before-seen capabilities to truly understand the materials and components they’re working with.
+Phoenix is developing methods to synthesize the data obtained in N-ray and X-ray imaging into detailed composite images, granting manufacturers and materials testing professionals never-before-seen information to truly understand the materials and components they’re working with.

 Film neutron imaging vs. digital imaging